Circular Economy in Cities is a suite of online resources which provide a reference point for urban policymakers.

 As major engines for economic growth, cities can drive the circular economy agenda forward to unlock economic, environmental, and social benefits.
 Alongside Sustainable Development Goals and climate objectives, the transition to a circular economy will support city leaders as they deliver against their priorities, which include housing, mobility, and economic development.

-By 2050, three quarters of us will live in cities.
+By 2050, two thirds of us will live in cities.
 However, our urban centres are grappling with the effects of our current take-make-waste economy.
 Under this ‘linear system’, cities consume over 75% of natural resources, produce over 50% of global waste, and emit between 60-80% of greenhouse gases.
 A circular economy provides the opportunity to rethink how we make and use the things we need, and allows us to explore new ways of ensuring long-term prosperity.

 Circular Economy in Cities focuses on opportunities in three key urban systems - buildings, mobility, and products - and looks at how city governments can work to enable a circular economy transition.
 The project addresses questions such as: